 - Complete loss of vision

-Treatment for primary closed-angle glaucoma in dogs is similar to POAG.
+Treatment for primary closed-angle glaucoma is similar to the above mentioned POAG.

-Most sufferers of PCAG will be treated the same as those with primary open angle glaucoma mentioned above.
-Surgery for PCAG may be used to open drainage within the eye, however, if the iris and cornea are adhered or if the lens covers the majority of the cornea, this surgery cannot be performed successfully.
+Surgery for PCAG may be used to open drainage within the eye if the iris and cornea are adhered, but if the lens covers the majority of the cornea, this surgery cannot be performed successfully.

 Secondary Glaucoma in Dogs

-Primary open angle glaucoma and primary closed angle glaucoma in dogs are the result of natural defects within the eye or defects that develop as your pet gets older.
-These types of glaucoma in dogs are not the result of another illness or event.
+The above mentioned primary open angle glaucoma and primary closed angle glaucoma in dogs are the result of natural defects within the eye or defects that develop as your pet gets older.
+These types of dog glaucoma are not the result of another illness or event.

-Depending on the cause of secondary glaucoma, treatments vary but they should always be administered as soon as possible.
+Depending on the specific cause, treatments vary but they should always be administered as soon as possible.
 If an injury contributing to glaucoma is not treated immediately and pressure within the eye is allowed to build up, the optical nerve can become permanently damaged and result in your dog's blindness.

 Secondary glaucoma may be classified as open or closed angle glaucoma depending on the ability of the dog's eye to drain and the eye structure post-injury.